Wallace the Whale Plush Pattern

 For non-directional cottons, cut your pieces from folded double layers of fabric.

-- Sew the Back pieces together as shown, from the center of the tail to the tip of the nose.
+Sew the Back pieces together as shown, from the center of the whale tail template cut out to the tip of the nose.
 Clip into your curves & press the seam open.
 Turn Wallace Right Side out, press the seam again and turn him Wrong Side out once more.

 Note: When sewing around the nose, have the Back pieces facing upward and be sure to keep them smooth as you go, to prevent any bunching or puckering.